-All public-facing product documentation at Zendesk is published in branded Help Centers.
-Though most other teams at Zendesk create content directly in Help Center, the Docs team creates and maintains the product documentation offline in DITA source files.
+All public-facing product documentation for Zendesk is published in this Zendesk help center.
+Though most other teams at Zendesk create content directly in the help center, the Docs team creates and maintains the product documentation offline in DITA source files.
 DITA, which stands for Document Information Typing Architecture, is an XML-based data model for authoring and publishing content.

 DITA is an industry-standard for creating and maintaining large documentation sets.
 Jacquie Samuels on techwhirl.com describes the problem it tries to solve as follows:

 Writing content in Word, email, PowerPoint, WordPress, HTML, InDesign, FrameMaker, or any other format is equivalent to writing on stone tablets.
 Your content is essentially stuck in that format and dumb as a rock.
 Dumb content can’t be easily reused or repurposed, and that’s inefficient and costly.

 DITA is a way of writing and storing your content so you can manage it like an asset.
 It leverages XML (eXtensible Markup Language), to make your content intelligent, versatile, manageable, and portable.For example, content that is in DITA can be published to (and fully branded), PDF, HTML, RTF, PowerPoint, and mobile–all without ever copying and pasting anything between files.